 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

 Lauren Roche is the bestselling author of 2 books, and also a physician and motivational speaker based in Auckland, New Zealand.
 Her autobiography, “Bent, not Broken”, tells her story of overcoming tremendous difficulties in her journey from prostitute to physician.
-This podcast will inspire you to greater achievements because Lauren's example is so tremedous!
+This podcast will inspire you to greater achievements because Lauren's example is so tremendous!

 In this podcast, you will learn:

 - How Lauren's life began with junkies and alcoholics, her Mum committed suicide, she stowed away on a ship to the US, was raped and deported, and became a fire-eating stripper and then a prostitute.
-She attempted suicide at 20 and realised that she needed to change her life.
+She attempted suicide at 20 and realized that she needed to change her life.
 She went back to school and trained to become a doctor.

-- How laying bare her own life has affected Lauren and her family – and her advice to other people considering writing personal memoir
+- How laying bare her own life has affected Lauren and her family – and her advice to other people considering writing a personal memoir

 - Whether people judge Lauren for her past now she is a medical doctor